Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

 ## Overview

-Master uses the [CASL](https://casl.js.org/v5/en/) package to provide access control.
+Vuexy uses the [CASL](https://casl.js.org/v5/en/) package to provide access control.
 CASL is future-oriented and is more detailed on Access Control.

 We suggest you read the [CASL](https://casl.js.org/v5/en/) documentation to learn how it works.